 rmdir command is to use the

-You are unable to force the
+You cannot force the

-Example of using the rmdir command:
+Example of using the rmdir command

 rmdir emptydir rmdir /emptydir1/emptydir2/emptydir3/

 rm command will remove the specified file or directory.
-You will rely on this command a lot during the day to day usage of Linux.
+You will rely on this command a lot during the day-to-day usage of Linux.

 rm [OPTIONS] [FILE/DIRECTORY]